gpfduoduo/WeChatDemo/README.md

 5. study TextView knowledge: **ClickableSpan, SpannableString etc...**
 6. **Animator** using method
 7. **soft input** using
 8. use zbar to **scan QR, adopt lazy load camera**, in case that, poor performance phone get stick
+9. Use** TextureView to play video** in FriendCirlcle(ListView), do not use SurfaceView to play video in Listview or RecycleView
+10. **SwipeBack in Fragment **